dattatak/IoT-1/README.md

 # IoT
 IoT Robot Project

-Run server.py on the machine running apache (python server.py)
+Run server.py on the machine running the Apache server

-Run robot.py on the robot (python robot.py 127.0.0.1)
+Run robot.py on the robot with the server's IP as a command line argument

 Password for viewer: viewer